Robotic Contact Juggling: Related Work

 \subsection{Dynamic Rolling}

 The evolution of dynamic rolling systems is governed by forces and torques at the contact.
 We review planar and spatial rolling for two- and three-dimensional models.
-Planar rolling is holonomic whereas spatial rolling is nonholonomic, but both present challenging problems in motion planning and control.
+Planar rolling constraints are holonomic whereas spatial rolling constraints are nonholonomic, but both present challenging problems in motion planning and control.